eeriemyxi/demystify-react/README.md

 babel App.js --outfile App.vanilla.js --presets "@babel/preset-react"
 ```

-We specify the preset to use by the `--presets` CLI flag, some may use another
+We specify the preset to use by the `--presets` CLI fla.
+You might also see a [config file](https://babeljs.io/docs/config-files) being used in other projects.
-method, like creating a configuration file.

 # Minimal Example For React v18
-All the help that React brings is in a single JavaScript file that doesn't
-require any server-side runtimes.
+All the help that React brings are in two JavaScript files that don't require any server-side runtimes.
 It is all client-side.

 The server-side libraries that React in its documentation tells you to use, only
-provide a bunch of magical functionalities that aid in generating client-side
+provide a bunch of magical utilities that aid in generating client-side
 Javascript code.

 We will now be creating a new project directory, then moving our generated